How To: Give a testicular self exam

 Studying to be a nurse?
 Then one important part of nursing involves making your patient comfortable.
 This nursing how-to video demonstrates how to attach Foley catheter tubing to the leg to avoid pulling.
 Our nurse uses a catheter securement device to secure the catheter in place.
 Follow along and learn how easy it is to use this device to secure the Foley catheter to avoid pulling.

-How To: Give a female perineal wash
+How To: Give a male perineal wash

 Once each day, or according to your doctor's instructions, you will need to clean the urethral meatus - the opening where the catheter enters the body.
-The procedure to do this is explained in this video.
+This video shows you how to give a proper male perineal wash.

 How To: Six Things You're Definitely Doing Wrong in the Restroom—As Proven by Science